 Our consolidated financial statements are prepared based on the application of accounting policies generally accepted in the United States, or GAAP, the most significant of which are described in Note 1 of our audited consolidated financial statements, starting on page 99 of this report.
 To prepare financial statements in conformity with GAAP, management makes estimates, assumptions and judgments based on available information.
 These estimates, assumptions and judgments affect the amounts reported in the financial statements and accompanying notes.
-These estimates, assumptions and judgments reported in the financial statements and, as this information changes, actual results could differ from the estimates, assumptions and judgments reflected in the financial statements.
+These estimates, assumptions and judgments are based on information available as of the date of the financial statements and, as this information changes, actual results could differ from the estimates, assumptions and judgments reflected in the financial statements.
 In particular, management has identified accounting policies that, due to the estimates, assumptions and judgments inherent in those policies, are critical in understanding our financial statements.
 Management has presented the application of these policies to the Audit Committee of our Board of Directors.